0xDBFB7/scientific_standards/README.md

 Any special weight which is put on scientific assertions in debate weighs equally on our responsibility for accuracy.
 A world where the scientific literature is not the place to find the best available [approximation of the truth](https://www.nist.gov/video/nist-colloquium-series-can-you-trust-fourth-paradigm-michael-lesk) is pretty dismal; extraordinary measures should be designed to ensure its validity without reducing productivity.

 Moreover, a repeated mistake is a lost opportunity to improve society.
-[Since](https://advances.sciencemag.org/content/7/21/eabd1705) "Existing evidence also shows that experts predict well which papers will be replicated", it seems studies are being conducted which, with better dissemination and understanding of existing best practices, might never been performed at all; it seems the experts and users are often operating with very different sets of information.
+[Since](https://advances.sciencemag.org/content/7/21/eabd1705) "Existing evidence also shows that experts predict well which papers will be replicated", it seems studies are often being conducted where experts can immediately identify failures in methodology.
+With better dissemination and understanding of the motivations of existing best practices, it stands to reason that many of these low-quality investigations might never been performed at all; the experts and users appear to be operating with very different sets of information.

 We are told that we should follow the scientific consensus, but where is this consensus?
 It's nowhere you can read; it exists only in the minds of experts, and you hardly ever know which ones; it is scattered about a century of literature; a message in a bottle in the sea.
 Maybe this is just a necessary part of science, and no alternative is feasible, but I believe that there are some hints that, with changes in infrastructure, this may no longer be the case.

 We emphasize rigor, but as I hope the following cases demonstrate, it is often hard to know what rigor *means*.

-# The NASA Software Engineering Handbook
+# Intro: The NASA Software Engineering Handbook

 When faced with a complex task involving both creativity and life-or-death reliability, what solutions have been found?